spiral/docs/database/query-builders.md

 ]);
 ```

-> Attention, you have to wrap all array arguments using Parameter class, scalar arguments will be wrapped automatically.
+> Attention, you have to wrap all array arguments using Parameter class.
+Scalar arguments will be wrapped automatically.

 Resulted SQL: